 Complete your FAFSA

-We recommend that you provide parental information on the FAFSA , even if your parents don't contribute to your support.
+We recommend that you provide parental information on the FAFSA even if your parents don't contribute to your support.
+Some loans and scholarships require parental information to be provided for consideration.
 To be considered for additional low interest rate loans, you must provide parental information.
 Your completed FAFSA should be submitted to the Department of Education electronically at this link:

 (Wright State's federal code is 003078)